codacy-badger/coffeecom/README.md

 *  I am not responsible for any misuse or violation you may do or act through/using this software.
 *  I am not responsible for any loss of data, damage or value to you or anyone else.
 *  This is an application solely intended for communication between individuals - use it with logic, common sense and good intentions.
+*  Currently the security on this software is very poor / non-existent, therefore do not share private information.

 USE THIS SOFTWARE AT YOUR OWN RISK.